Centre interarmées d'essais d'engins spéciaux: History

 The origins of CIEES and the French missile and space program date to the end of the Second World War.
 On 12 June 1945, less than a month after V-E Day, the War Department ordered the study of self-propelled projectiles (rockets).
 On 13 August, the Directorate of Studies and Manufactures of Armaments (DEFA) proposed the creation of a Rocket Studies Center to continue studying and developing ballistic missiles.
 The Center aimed initially to attempt to reconstruct the V-2 rocket based on blueprints captured from V-2 launch sites in France.
 In November 1946, a mission arrived at Colomb-Béchar, French Algeria, to study the site's suitability as a missile range and launch facility.
 CIEES began operations at Colomb-Béchar six months later on 24 April 1947.

 The Air Force built two launch pads at Colomb-Béchar: the small B0 pad for sounding rockets, and B1, completed in December 1949, for larger missiles.
 However, both of these launch sites were suitable only for smaller missiles, so a larger launch pad – dubbed CIEES B2 – was eventually built at Hammaguir, 120 km southwest of Colomb-Béchar, in May 1952.
 CIEES B2 quickly expanded to include five launch pads: Bacchus, for solid fueled sounding rockets, Blandine, for liquid fueled sounding rockets, Beatrice, for testing the Hawk surface-to-air missile and the Cora and Europa rockets, Brigette/A, for the "precious stones" series of rockets, and CB, for the Monica sounding rocket.

+After the Algerian War ceasefire in 1962, the 2nd Foreign Infantry Regiment was sent to the Colomb-Béchar region.
+Its main mission is to monitor the CIEES's sites.
+In 1967, the order to evacuate the site was given and the regiment was the last unit to leave the South for the French base of Mers-el-Kébir.

 CIEES remained in use until 1 July 1967, when it was finally turned over to the government of newly independent Algeria.
 French withdrawal from the CIEES facility and other military bases in Algeria was stipulated by the 1962 Évian Accords that ended the Algerian War of Independence.
 Following CIEES's closure, French space launches were moved to the Kourou Space Center in French Guiana, while missile tests were moved to DGA Essais de missiles in the department of Landes in metropolitan France.

 Directors of CIEES

 The Director of CIEES was directly appointed by the Minister of the Armed Forces.
-They were required to also be the Commander of the Colomb-Béchar Airbase and Commander of military installations in the Sahara.
+They were required to also be the Commander of the Colomb-Béchar Airbase (see :fr:Base aérienne 145 Colomb-Béchar) and Commander of military installations in the Sahara.
 The Director was required to be from the Air Force, and the Deputy Director was required to be from the Army.
 In order, CIEES was commanded by: